-Whether you are a large corporation or a small start-up business looking to execute your marketing strategies, one fact remains standard across most of the board: you need some kind of marketing professionals working on your plan.
+Whether you run a large corporation or a small start-up business, one thing is true across the board: To drive online visibility, customer acquisition, and revenue growth, you need some kind of marketing professionals working on your plan.

-While some companies have the capacity to hire an extensive, internal marketing department, many businesses opt to partner with a full-service digital marketing agency to plan, execute, and deliver results knowing that they will have access to an entire team of experienced marketers.
+While many companies have the capacity to hire an extensive internal marketing department, other businesses opt to partner with a full-service digital marketing agency to plan, execute, and deliver results knowing they will have access to an entire team of experienced marketers.

-Because there are many jobs that can be implemented in an agency, those roles have to work harmoniously to achieve and deliver results.
-If specialists and generalists do not understand the value of each other’s contributions, some aspects of the marketing strategy can fall flat.
+All in all, there are a variety of marketing agency roles that must work harmoniously to achieve and deliver results.
+If specialists and generalists do not understand the value of each other’s contributions, clients’ marketing initiatives can fall flat.

-As mentioned above, there are many different avenues and job roles that can be present within a marketing agency.
-Here are some of the roles you might encounter when choosing to partner with an agency.
+There are many different job roles that can be present within digital marketing firms.
+Here are some of the most essential marketing agency titles to look for when choosing one to hire.

 Account Strategist

-Account Strategists are the driving force behind client strategy.
-Creating revenue strategies, crafting seamless and enjoyable customer experiences, and critical thinking to solve problems are what this role does.
+Account strategists are the driving force behind client strategy.
+Creating revenue strategies, crafting seamless and enjoyable customer experiences, and critical thinking to solve problems is what this role does.

 Account Manager

-Account Managers are the planners within the organization.
-Account Managers are responsible for communication between the agency and the client.
-Account Managers help plan strategy, with the help of Account Strategists, assign duties to the internal team, review deliverables before they go to the client, and track the progress that is being made through the marketing implementations.
+Responsible for communication between the agency and the client, account managers are the planners within the organization.
+They help account strategists develop effective marketing strategies, assign duties to the internal team, review deliverables before they go to the client, and track campaign progress.

-Account Managers are also responsible for ensuring the happiness of the client.
-If the client is frustrated because they are not seeing results, the Account Manager can soothe those concerns with new strategies, updated content, and digital marketing materials, or determine if the company’s goals are set correctly.
+Account managers are also responsible for ensuring the happiness of the client.
+If the client is frustrated because they are not seeing results, this role can soothe those concerns with new strategies, updated content, and digital marketing materials.

 Marketing Technology Coordinator